 Nashville Symphony Concert Announcement

-The following concerts have been added to the Nashville Symphony concert calendar, and are now available for season ticket holders, donors of $500 or more and groups of 12 or more.
+The following concerts have been added to the Nashville Symphony concert calendar.
+Now available for season ticket holders, donors of $500 or more and groups of 12 or more, tickets will be available to the public beginning at 10 a.m. on Friday, July 17.

 Concert presented without orchestra

 The GRAMMY® Award-winning Nashville Symphony has earned an international reputation for its innovative programming and its commitment to performing, recording and commissioning works by America’s leading composers.
-The Nashville Symphony has released 29 recordings on Naxos, which have received 24 GRAMMY® nominations and 13 GRAMMY® Awards, making it one of the most active recording orchestras in the country.
+The Nashville Symphony has released more than 30 recordings on Naxos, which have received 24 GRAMMY® nominations and 13 GRAMMY® Awards, making it one of the most active recording orchestras in the country.
 The orchestra has also released recordings on Decca, Deutsche Grammophon and New West Records, among other labels.
-With more than 140 performances annually, the orchestra offers a broad range of classical, pops and jazz, and children’s concerts, while its extensive education and community engagement programs reach 60,000 children and adults each year.
+With more than 140 performances annually, the orchestra offers a broad range of classical, pops and jazz, and children’s concerts, while its extensive education and community engagement programs reached 45,000 childr